 The results are generally satisfying, although there are a couple that don’t really succeed.
 Major to Minor generally works better than Minor to Major.
 This is largely due to the expanded benefits of the minor scale offering 9 notes as opposed to Major’s 7, while Minor to Major obviously loses those possibilities.

-The Preludes are generally easier, while the fugues, being highly structured and tending towards an advanced exploitation of modulating diatonicism, are sometimes complex and difficult.
+The Preludes are generally easier, while the fugues, being highly structured and tending towards an advanced exploration of modulating diatonicism, are sometimes complex and difficult.

 The resultant harmonic language could often be disguised as authentically Baroque whereas occasionally there are 20th/21st Century resonances.
 Some of the solutions could be considered contentious, thus inviting alternative versions from anyone so moved.

 The ninety-six part cycle was completed in 2016.
 It was then fully revised in 2020 with its 3rd Edition.

 The complete scores (keyboard style) can be found on the Australian Music Centre’s website here.